-As product owner for our Implio service, it’s Olivier Vencencius’ job to make sure that our all-in-one content moderation tool evolves in the right way – for clients, moderators, and stakeholders.
+As product owner for our Implio service, it’s Olivier Vencencius’ job to ensure that our all-in-one content moderation tool evolves correctly – for clients, moderators, and stakeholders.
 Just how does he manage to juggle all the different needs, wants while keeping the product vision on track?

 Interviewer: Hi Olivier, thanks a lot for taking the time to share your knowledge, I know you are extremely busy!
 Could you start us off by telling us a little more about you and your time at Besedo.